$H_0$ Without the Sound Horizon (or Supernovae): A 2% Measurement in DESI DR1: Theory and Methodology

 We note that while it might be naively thought that the information of the DESI BAO measurements is fully contained in the DESI full-shape power spectra, there is in fact additional information in the BAO data, primarily due to density field reconstruction.\footnote{\cwrminor{We also note that because the DESI BAO datapoints are measured in configuration space, they are not generally constrained to contain information from the same range of Fourier modes as included in the power spectrum.}} Reconstruction is a technique employed to sharpen the BAO feature by partially undoing the smearing caused by nonlinear bulk flows \cite{Eisenstein:2007, Padmanabhan:2012}.
 In effect, this reconstruction reclaims some BAO information that has slipped into higher-point functions due to nonlinear structure formation.
 The reconstruction algorithm used in the DESI DR1 BAO analysis \cite{DESI2024.VI.KP7A} is described in detail in \cite{KP4s4-Paillas}.

 As mentioned previously, uncalibrated BAO measurements have been included in other sound horizon-free $H_0$ measurements, often providing significant improvements in precision \cite{Brieden:2022, Bahr-Kalus:2025}.
 In the present analysis, we take this one step further, including a measurement of the CMB acoustic scale $\tstar$, which functions as an additional high-redshift angular BAO measurement.
 We ensure this measurement remains ``uncalibrated'' by performing the sound horizon rescaling procedure analogously to the case of the DESI BAO measurements, with the caveat that the relevant theoretical quantity in calculating $\tstar$ is the sound horizon scale at recombination ($\rs$) rather than at baryon decoupling ($\rd$).
-In practice, we assume that $\rs$ and $\rd$ both achieve their respective \lcdm values at $\qbao = 1$, and both rescale consistently according to the same factor $\qbao$.
+In practice, we assume that $\rs$ and $\rd$ both achieve their respective \lcdm values at $\qbao = 1$, and both rescale consistently according to the same factor $\qbao$.\footnote{In most cosmologies, these scales vary similarly \cite{Pogosian:2020}.}